home-assistant/developers.home-assistant/docs/core/integration-quality-scale/rules/docs-actions.md

 ---
-title: "The documentation describes the provided service actions that can be used (IQS047)"
+title: "The documentation describes the provided service actions that can be used"
 ---

 ## Reasoning